Redei reciprocity, governing fields, and negative Pell: Discovering Redei reciprocity

-The symbol on the left is defined by Definition \ref{def:redeisym}, at least upon identifying the discriminant $-4$ with the radicand $-1$, but the symbol on the right is not, as it refers to a ramified quadratic extension of $\Que(i,\sqrt 2)$ in which the primes over $p\congr 1 \mod 8$ are either split or inert, depending on the value of the symbol.
+The symbol on the left is defined by Definition \ref{def:redeisym} for symbols $[d_1,d_2,m]$, but the symbol on the right is not.
+It is natural to take $d_1$ and $d_2$ up to squares, yielding the formulation $[-1,p,2]=[-1,2,p]$, but the symbol $[-1,2,p]$ refers to the splitting of the primes over $p$ in

+a cyclic quartic extension that is totally ramified over 2.
+Primes $p\congr 1 \mod 8$ are totally split in $E$, and split or inert in $E\subset F$ depending on the value of $[-1,2,p]$.

-As we can swap the arguments $-1$ and $p$ in the left hand side by the symmetry in the definition of the symbol, one naturally wonders whether both symbols are also equal to a symbol $[p,2,-1]$ that describes the splitting of ``$-1$" in the narrow 4-Hilbert class field $H_4(2p)$ of $\Que(\sqrt{2p})$.
+As we can swap the arguments $-1$ and $p$ in the symbol $[-1,p,2]$ by its very definition, and $2$ and $p$ by what we just proved, one naturally wonders whether it also equals a symbol $[2,p,-1]$ that describes the splitting of ``$-1$" in the narrow 4-Hilbert class field $H_4(2p)$ of $\Que(\sqrt{2p})$.
 By Theorem \ref{theorem:4-rank}, the field $H_4(2p)$ is quadratic over the totally real field $\Que(\sqrt 2,\sqrt p)$ for $p\congr1\mod 8$.
-Now Frobenius symbols at ``$-1$", which over $\Que$ raise roots of unity to the power $-1$, arise in class field theory as complex conjugations, acting trivially on totally real fields.
-The dihedral field $H_4(2p)$ is abelian of exponent 2 over $\Que(\sqrt 2)$, and it is totally real if and only if its conductor is $p$, not $p\cdot\infty$.
+Now Frobenius symbols at ``$-1$", which over $\Que$ raise roots of unity to the power $-1$, arise in class field theory as complex conjugations, and act trivially on totally real fields.
+The dihedral field $H_4(2p)$ is abelian of exponent 2 over $\Que(\sqrt 2)$, and it is totally real if and only if its conductor over $\Que(\sqrt 2)$ is $p$, not $p\cdot\infty$.
 Looking at the ray class group